mkowsiak/minecraft-server/README.md

         `-- server
             |-- eula.txt
             |-- mcrcon                                   - console based Minecraft rcon client
-            |                                              you can download it from this location
+            |                                              you can download it from this
+            |                                              location
+            |
             |                                              https://github.com/Tiiffi/mcrcon
             |
+            |
             |-- server.jar                               - This is the file you want do download
             |                                              from official Minecraft server.
-Here
-            |                                              it's just an empty file.
+            |                                              In this project this file contains
+            |                                              locatio of the Minecraft server.
+            |
             |-- server.properties
             `-- stop_server.sh                           - This file is used for stopping the the server by the system service